Are You Weary of Toy Guns?

 How Our Family Bought a Toy Nerf Gun

-It was my daughter's much awaited shopping day and Munchkin En, my older girl, can buy something she likes that is within the budget.
+It was my daughter's much awaited shopping day when Munchkin En, my older girl, can buy something she likes that is within the budget.

 En: "Is this within budget?"